sbondCo/Watcharr/README.md

 I am built with Go and Svelte(Kit).

-Feel free to abuse this demo instance (nicely), which runs on the latest `dev` build: [https://watcharr.lab.sbond.co/](https://watcharr.lab.sbond.co/)
+Feel free to abuse this demo instance (nicely), which runs on the latest `dev` build (there may be bugs, as new features are tested on here too before release): [https://watcharr.lab.sbond.co/](https://watcharr.lab.sbond.co/)

 # Screenshots